fleetdm/fleet/handbook/operations.md

 3. **For US employees/contractors** After an agreement is signed and stored in the correct Google Drive folder, Eric will start onboarding the new team member in [Gusto](https://gusto.com/).
-   If the new team member is a W-2 employee, the Eric will reach out to them and schedule an I-9 verification meeting.
+   If the new team member is a W-2 employee, Eric will reach out to them and schedule an I-9 verification meeting.

    >**_Note:_** *If we're hiring in a new state, we'll have to register for state taxes and unemployment.
 This process can be handled by Gusto. *